 Anytime a pedestrian is hit by a car there is a good chance that they are going to sustain an assortment of injuries.
 While some injuries might not be that serious, others could be life-threatening.
 Even if the person is doing nothing more than backing out of their driveway, there is a good chance that the injuries sustained are going to be significant.
 However, that chance of being severely injured is going to rise tremendously if the vehicle was traveling at a significant rate of speed.

 According to the CDC, over 150,000 people were treated for injuries at the hospital for crossing the street in 2013.
 Close to 5,000 people were fatally wounded.
 That averages out to one death every 2 hours across the US.

-According to Aaron Crane, an injury lawyer from Cantor Injury Lawyers, Pedestrians that have been hit by a car can end up experiencing injuries to their abdomen, chest, extremities and head.
+According to David Cantor, an injury lawyer from Cantor Injury Lawyers, Pedestrians that have been hit by a car can end up experiencing injuries to their abdomen, chest, extremities and head.
 There are a number of factors that come into play when determining the severity of the injuries, such as how fast the driver was going, what type of vehicle they were driving, where they were hit and how old the pedestrian is.
 Some of the more common injuries sustained from pedestrian accidents are: